Sirturo 100 mg tablets

 Elderly patients

-In a population pharmacokinetic analysis of tuberculosis patients (age range 18 years to 68 years) treated with SIRTURO age was not found to influence the pharmacokinetics of bedaquiline.
+In a population pharmacokinetic analysis of tuberculosis patients treated with SIRTURO age was not found to influence the pharmacokinetics of bedaquiline.

 Race

 In a population pharmacokinetic analysis of tuberculosis patients treated with SIRTURO, exposure to bedaquiline was found to be lower in Black patients than in patients from other race categories.
-This low exposure was not considered to be clinically relevant as no clear relationship between exposure to bedaquiline and response has been observed in clinical trials.
-Furthermore, response rates in patients that completed the bedaquiline treatment period were comparable between different race categories in the clinical trials.
+This lower bedaquiline exposure in Black patients was not associated with lower efficacy in clinical trials, and no dose adjustment is needed.

 Gender

-In a population pharmacokinetic analysis of tuberculosis patients treated with SIRTURO no clinically relevant difference in exposure between men and women were observed.
+In a population pharmacokinetic analysis of tuberculosis patients treated with SIRTURO no clinically relevant differences in exposure between men and women were observed.

 5.3 Preclinical safety data